The best iPhone microphone in 2025: get high-quality audio with your Apple phone

 Reasons to avoid

-Some wireless mic kits in this guide require you to attach the receiver to your smartphone or camera via a cable.
-You may even have to buy a third-party adaptor to attach the cable to an iPhone that’s older than the 15 range.
-Cables cause a transmitter to dangle, which can make it get snagged if your phone is mounted on a gimbal.
-The beauty of the Godox WES is that its receiver has a little connecting port that plugs straight into an iPhone’s Lightning port (if you buy the Godox WES1 kit) or an Android smartphone (or iPhone 15) if you buy the Godox Wes2 kit).
+The beauty of the Godox WES is that its receiver has a little connecting port that plugs straight into an older iPhone’s Lightning port (if you buy the Godox WES1 kit) or an Android smartphone (or new USB-C-equipped iPhone) if you buy the Godox WES2 kit).
 No dangling cables are required.
-This makes it an easy job to clip the transmitter to your lapel, plug the receiver into your phone and start recording video with high-quality audio.
-The only downside to the receiver’s plug-in design is that it may not be attachable if your phone is in a cage such as the Neewer iPhone 15 Pro Max cage, as the cage’s handles can get in the way of the plugged-in receiver.
+This makes it an easy job to clip the transmitter to your lapel, plug the receiver into your phone, and start recording video with high-quality audio.
+The only downside to the receiver’s plug-in design is that it may not be attachable if your phone is in a cage, such as the Neewer iPhone 15 Pro Max cage, as the cage’s handles can get in the way of the plugged-in receiver.

-Read more: Godox WES2 review
+Read our full Godox WES2 review

 Best iPhone Microphone for professionals